sitphp/commands/doc/8_tools.table_tool.md

 ![table command size](img/table_size.png)

-You can also set the maximum column width and row height :
+You can also set the maximum column width and maximum row height :

 ```php
 // In the "handle" method of your command class ...